 The first coal used was simply collected from the beach, when this source was exhausted it had to go to coal mining.
 It began to be used massively with the first applications of the steam engine, both in industry and transport, especially in trains and ships.
 In these cases, the fossil energy of coal was converted into mechanical energy.

-In the 20th century, when coal became quite expensive, liquid fossil fuels (petroleum products) began to be preferred for transport, and from the middle of the century the use of natural gas was increasing in favor of oil and of coal in industry and obtaining energy.
-However, even in the 21st century, coal is used to obtain thermal energy (heat) and electricity in industrial boilers and thermal power stations.
+In the 20th century, when coal became quite expensive, liquid fossil fuels (petroleum products) began to be preferred for transport, and from the middle of the century the use of natural gas was increasing in favor of oil and gas. coal in industry and obtaining energy.
+However, even in the 21st century, coal is used to obtain thermal energy (heat) and electricity in industrial boilers and thermal power plants.

 Currently, the main problems that it presents are pollution and sustainability, since it is a natural resource in the process of depletion.

 Like other fossil fuels, coal, when it burns, emits carbon dioxide (CO2 ).
 Carbon dioxide is an atmospheric pollutant that is considered the main greenhouse gas, that is, that favors the greenhouse effect.
 In addition, its extraction is used to increase the radioactive radon in the air and, depending on how it is done, the soil and water can be contaminated for wastewater that is not properly treated.